Medicines to Treat Pituitary Tumors

 Drugs for lactotroph adenomas (prolactinomas)

-Prolactinomas make too much prolactin, which might cause symptoms such as lowered sexual function, or excess milk production in younger women.
+Prolactinomas make too much prolactin, which might cause symptoms such as lowered sexual interest, erectile dysfunction in men, or excess milk production or infertility in younger women.
 These tumors might also grow large enough to press on nearby nerves, causing symptoms such as headaches or changes in vision.

-These drugs work so well that surgery usually isn’t needed for prolactinomas.
+These medicines can usually stop prolactinomas from making too much prolactin and can shrink these tumors.
+Dopamine agonists work so well that surgery usually isn’t needed.
 Even if the tumor doesn’t shrink, these drugs often can keep prolactinomas from growing larger.
 It's rare that prolactinomas become resistant to these drugs.

-Possible side effects of these drugs include drowsiness, dizziness, nausea, vomiting, diarrhea or constipation, headaches, confusion, and depression.
-For women whose high prolactin levels had been causing infertility, these drugs may restore fertility.
-Cabergoline may cause fewer side effects than bromocriptine.
+Possible side effects of dopamine agonists include drowsiness, dizziness, nausea, vomiting, diarrhea or constipation, headaches, confusion, depression, and problems with impulse control.
+For women whose high prolactin levels had been causing infertility, these drugs might restore fertility.
+Cabergoline might cause fewer side effects than bromocriptine.

 Drugs for somatotroph adenomas (growth hormone-secreting tumors)

-These tumors make too much growth hormone (GH), which can lead to acromegaly in adults and gigantism in children.
-(See Signs and Symptoms of Pituitary Tumors.)
+These tumors make too much growth hormone (GH), also known as somatotropin, which can lead to acromegaly in adults and gigantism in children.
+To learn more, see Signs and Symptoms of Pituitary Tumors.

 Octreotide is also available as a capsule that can be taken by mouth, typically twice a day.
 This might be an option for people whose tumors have responded to long-acting octreotide or lanreotide injections.

-Doctors measure how well these drugs are working by checking blood GH and IGF-1 levels.
-These drugs can return IGF-1 levels to normal in about half of patients, although tumors tend to shrink very slowly.
+Doctors measure how well these drugs are working by checking your blood GH and IGF-1 levels.
+These drugs can return these levels to normal in about half of people, although tumors tend to shrink very slowly.

-These drugs can have side effects, such as a slowed heart rate, nausea, vomiting, diarrhea, gas, stomach pain, dizziness, headache, and pain at the site of injection.
-Many of these side effects improve or even go away with time.
-They can also cause gallstones, and pasireotide may cause diabetes or worsen it if a person already has it.
+Side effects of somatostatin analogs can include a slowed heart rate, nausea, vomiting, diarrhea, gas, stomach pain, dizziness, headache, and pain at the site of injection.
+Many of these side effects improve or go away with time.
+They can also cause gallstones, and pasireotide might cause diabetes or worsen it if a person already has it.

 Pegvisomant (Somavert) works by blocking the action of growth hormone (GH) on other cells.
 It's very effective in lowering blood IGF-1 levels, but it doesn’t block GH secretion by the pituitary gland.
 It also doesn't shrink pituitary tumors, so regular MRIs are needed to make sure the tumor isn't growing.